udacity/FCND-Backyard-Flyer/README.md

 ~~~
 self.add_message_listener(message_types.MSG_GLOBAL_POSITION, self.global_position_listener)

-def global_position_listener(self,name,global_position):
+def global_position_listener(self, name, global_position):
-	# do whatever with the global position, which will be of type GlobalPosition
+	# do whatever you want with the global_position, which will be of type GlobalPosition
 ~~~

 A callback for all message types can be registered uisng, '*':